 Every effort is made to assure the information on this site is accurate and up-to-date.
 However, the information, although believed to be accurate and current, is not guaranteed.
 The Court furthermore assumes no liability whatsoever associated with the use or misuse of information retrieved from this site.
 Advanced Search

-The Gwinnett County Clerk of Superior Clerk is looking for interested citizens that own property in Gwinnett County to serve as Board of Equalization members.
+The Gwinnett County Clerk of Superior Court is looking for interested citizens that own property in Gwinnett County to serve as Board of Equalization members.
 The Board of Equalization is charged with hearing appeals including, but not limited to determinations of real and personal property, exemption denials and current use determinations.
 Members of the Board of Equalization are also responsible for assuring that all real and personal property entered on the county’s assessment roll is at true and fair market value.

 In addition to being property owners, applicants must be qualified and competent to serve as a grand juror, at least 18 years of age, a high school graduate and able to attend scheduled hearings.
 Applicants must also satisfactorily complete 40 hours of state-mandated training within one year of appointment.
 Applicants may not hold an elected office or be employed by an elected official.